cowwoc/requirements.java/README.md

 * Use `checkIf()` to return multiple failures at once.
 * Use `checkIf().elseGetMessages()` to return failures without throwing an exception.
   This is the best-performing approach, ideal for web services.
-* You can omit parameter names, but it is better to include them for clarity of failure messages.
+* To enhance the clarity of failure messages, you should provide parameter names, even though they are optional.

 ## Third-party libraries and tools